-- All programmes need to contribute to both overall objectives (impacts) of the EEA and Norwegian Financial Mechanisms 2014-2021): - Reduced economic and social disparities in the European Economic Area - Strengthened bilateral relations between donor and beneficiary states - Each programme shall contribute to one of the 23 programme area objectives; - Programmes can focus on a single programme area or alternatively they can combine several areas of support7 from various programme areas in an individual programme, as long as all projects and other measures under the programme contribute to the same programme area objective; - Programmes that combine different programme areas shall adopt the overall objective of the host programme area designated in the MoU.
-Each 'non-native' area of support (borrowed from a programme area other than the host programme area) included in a programme should be formulated as a separate outcome.
+- All programmes need to contribute to both overall objectives (impacts) of the EEA and Norwegian Financial Mechanisms 2014-2021): - \circ $\,$ Reduced economic and social disparities in the European Economic Area - o Strengthened bilateral relations between donor and beneficiary states - Each programme shall contribute to one of the 23 programme area objectives; - Programmes can focus on a single programme area or alternatively they can combine a number of areas of support6 from various programme areas in an individual programme, as long as all projects and other measures under the programme contribute to the same programme area objective; - Programmes that combine different programme areas shall adopt the overall objective of what is defined as the host programme area.
+Each 'non-native' area of support (borrowed from a programme area other than the host programme area) included in a programme shall be formulated as a separate outcome.
 In such cases, those separate outcome(s) inherit the programme area 'specifics' from the original programme area they belong to; - Each project belongs to a programme and contributes to one or more programme outcomes.
-Each project delivers/produces one or more programme outputs; - Each programme shall include the common bilateral outcome; - All programmes funded by the EEA and Norwegian Financial Mechanisms shall be based on the values and principles outlined in Article 1.3 of the Regulations; - A National Focal Point (NFP) in the beneficiary state is responsible for the overall management of programmes in each beneficiary state.
+Each project delivers/produces one or more programme outputs; - Each programme shall include the common bilateral outcome; - All programmes funded by the FMs shall be based on the values and principles outlined in Article 1.3 of the Regulations; - A National Focal Point (NFP) in the beneficiary state is responsible for the overall management of programmes in each beneficiary state.
 Programme Operators (PO) in the beneficiary state develop and manage the individual programmes agreed in that country.